 “The technological gap will close quite quickly,” says Grove.

-The Supreme Court’s ruling Monday definitely will, in different words, activate a series response that revolutionizes online sports activities having a bet in the US.
+The Supreme Court’s ruling Monday definitely will, in different words, activate a series of responses that revolutionizes online sports activities having a bet in the US.
 Odds are, though, that it gained’t hit wherein you live any time quickly.